AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-36-Social-Engineering.md

 Fear          - threat of negative consequences drives hasty action
                "Your system is infected, click here immediately to fix it"
 ```

+## Real-World Example
+The 2020 Twitter hack is one of the most famous social engineering attacks in recent history.
+Attackers called Twitter employees posing as the internal IT department, convincing them to provide credentials to an internal admin tool.
+Once inside, they took over verified accounts including Barack Obama, Elon Musk, and Apple to run a Bitcoin scam.
+The entire attack bypassed all of Twitter's technical security infrastructure — no vulnerability was exploited, no code was written.
+A phone call and a convincing pretext was all it took to compromise one of the world's most high profile platforms.